pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/05-sites.md

 ### Associate a Site to a Workspace

 If you did not select a workspace when creating the site, you can add it to a workspace later.
-See [Add Supporting Organization to Site](/guides/account-mgmt/workspace-sites-teams/teams#add-supporting-organization-to-site).
+Refer to [Add Supporting Organization to Site](/guides/account-mgmt/workspace-sites-teams/teams#add-supporting-organization-to-site).

 ### Tag Sites

 Tags are an easy way to add data to your sites to help you manage them.

 To add tags to a site:

-1. On the **Sites** tab, select one or more sites.
+1. Click the **Sites** tab and select one or more sites.

 1. Select **Tags**, then select **Add Tags**.